ricardoamaro/drupal_cncf/README.md

     You'll be prompted to enter the current password (retrieved in step 1), and then you can set a new password.

+#### Deploy the Root Application to Argo CD

+Next steps are only required if you are kick stating manually a new repository.

+You can deploy the existing root application to Argo CD using the Argo CD CLI or the UI:

+* Using the CLI:

+First, make sure you're logged into your Argo CD instance:

+    ```bash
+    argocd login <ARGOCD_SERVER>
+    ```

+Then, create the root application:

+    ```bash
+    argocd app create -f argoapps/root.yaml
+    ```

+* Using the UI:

+        Navigate to your Argo CD UI.
+        Click on "New App".
+        Fill in the details according to your root.yaml content.
+        Click "Create".

+* Verify and Manage Your Applications

+Once the root application is deployed, Argo CD will automatically detect, deploy, and manage all applications defined in the argoapps/ directory as specified in this Git repository.
+You can verify the status of all applications in the Argo CD dashboard or CLI:

+    ```bash
+    argocd app list
+    ```

+You should see the root application along with all other applications it manages.
+Any changes made to these application definitions in the Git repository will be automatically synced by Argo CD, adhering to the GitOps principles.

 ### 3. Prepare Your Git Repository

 Clone or initialize a Git repository to store your Kubernetes manifests.
 In this repository, create directories for each of the applications (Drupal, MySQL, Prometheus, Grafana) and Tekton configurations.
 Example structure: